matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 - Ransomware 2.0 saw a paradigm shift where attackers not only encrypted the victim's data but also threatened to publish the data unless the ransom was paid.
 This also saw the creation of Ransomware-as-a-service (RaaS) where groups of developers generated ransomware payloads and sold them to buyers.
 - This brings us to **Ransomware 3.0**.
 We are in an age where software engineers are commonly consulting LLMs like ChatGPT in assisted IDE's like Cursor for writing code.
 How is this done?

-Without going into too much detail, the
+Without going into too much detail, this second article assumes that an attacker has access to a target machine and is wanting to perform a ransomware attack.
+Instead of using RaaS, the attacker has outbound connectivity to an LLM service.
+They then proceed using prompts to have the LLM orchestrate the attack, including identifying sensitive data on the system to target and developing the payload.